-Bursaries are mainly assessed on family financial means however merit clearly affects an applicant’s position on the potential award list.
-Schools have different policies regarding bursary eligibility and not all are available for international students.
-In all cases, parents must complete a comprehensive application including specific financial and tax detail as well as their declaration of need.
+Bursaries are mainly assessed on family financial means, however merit also impacts an applicant’s chances.
+Schools have different rules regarding bursaries and not all are available for international students.
+In all cases, parents must complete an application with specific financial details as well as their declaration of need.
 Schools use this to establish each child’s individual situation.

-Our top tips are to
+Our top tips are to:

 If you’re searching for the perfect school for your child, contact us today and let us help you find it.